GeorgeHoneywood/george.honeywood.org.uk/content/blog/typst/index.md

 comments: true
 ---

-Typst is pretty much what I was looking for since I was about 15, and had to write my first long form report for school.
-I didn't like using Word; I spent too much time fighting the formatting, and I couldn't easily run it on my PC at home.
+Typst is pretty much what I have been looking for since I was about 15 and had to write my first long form report for school.
+I didn't like using Word; I spent too much time fighting the formatting and I couldn't easily run it on my PC at home.
 At the same time, I needed a bit more control over layout than what I could easily get using Markdown and pandoc.

 {{< image path="typst" alt="My CV, prepared using Typst" caption="An example of a document prepared using Typst, my CV">}}

-At the time the answer I settled upon was LaTeX.
+At the time the solution I settled upon was LaTeX.
 LaTeX is pretty cool.
 You write whatever you want, then let it produce a pretty document for you.
 Unfortunately, the UX is not really up to modern standards.
 To compile a document with a bibliography you have to run a byzantine incantation of commands, such as [`pdflatex` -> `biber` -> `pdflatex` -> `pdflatex`](https://tex.stackexchange.com/a/204298) (or you can use `latexmk` which handles this stuff for you).
 It's not hard to install, but it does eat a lot of space (the equivalent of about 20 electron apps!):

 ```bash
 ➜ du -sh /usr/share/tex{live,mf}
 2.9G	/usr/share/texlive
 408M	/usr/share/texmf
 ```
 I initially avoided some of this complexity by using ShareLaTeX [^1], a web based LaTeX editor.
-Whether you use a local install, or an online editor, you are still stuck with the underlying language.
-You best pray that you don't want to change any formatting other than perhaps the margins, or something that there is not an existing package for.
+Whether you use a local install or an online editor, you are still stuck with the underlying language.
+You better pray that you don't want to change any formatting other than the margins or something that there is not an existing package for.
 TeX is macro based, and feels exactly like it was released in 1978, with pretty poor tooling to match.

-[^1]: ShareLaTeX was since bought out by Overleaf, the other big player in the online LaTeX space.
+[^1]: ShareLaTeX has since been bought out by Overleaf, the other big player in the online LaTeX space.
 In a slightly unusual move, Overleaf then replaced their own editor with better one of ShareLaTeX.

-For context, have fun trying to figure out what you think what output [this macro](https://github.com/liantze/AltaCV/blob/74bc05df383c08ceacfcc6d438c1aa2b207cd1dc/altacv.cls#L328-L337) would produce:
+For context, have fun trying to figure out what output [this macro](https://github.com/liantze/AltaCV/blob/74bc05df383c08ceacfcc6d438c1aa2b207cd1dc/altacv.cls#L328-L337) would produce:

 ```latex
 \newcommand{\cvskill}[2]{%